Living Hinges 101 — What You Need To Know

 Extrusion is used when creating plastic continuous hinges that are designed to be attached to other items, so it’s far more relevant to hinge manufacturers than product engineers.

-Like injection moulding, extrusion uses heat to mould an item into a particular shape – In this case, a cross section.
+Like injection molding, extrusion uses heat to mold an item into a particular shape – In this case, a cross section.
 The heated plastic is forced through a die and, when it cools, it solidifies.

 It can be hard to know when to use a particular kind of hinge, so we’ve broken down the main characteristics of living hinges here.
 The primary advantages include:

 Living hinges are compact, simple and versatile, which makes them suitable for a vast range of applications, both commercial and industrial, such as light-duty HVAC components.